Tan-group/rsRNASP/README.md

 rsRNASP: A distance-dependent statistical potential based on residue separation for RNA 3D structure evaluation

-The long-ranged potentials were set to a relatively high value of 30 kBT when the corresponding atom pairs within 3 Å for excluding those candidates with severe steric conflicts; updated on July 23, 2024.
+The potentials were set to a high value of 30 kBT for atom pairs within 3 Å to exclude the structure candidates with severe steric conflicts; updated on July 23, 2024.

 # Compilation and usage under linux